 During the growing season, you can use a slow-release granular organic fertilizer to supplement your soil and boost the growth a bit.
 Keep in mind, you might have to repot your cacti sooner if growing in a pot, because the growth will speed up!
 When you repot, make sure to add a bit of fertilizer as well to refresh your older cactus mix.

 Autumn is the best time for pruning your apple cactus.
-Prune it when the plant stops producing new branches or when it starts to become overgrown and becomes hard to pick up the fruits.
+Prune it when the plant stops producing new branches or when it starts to become overgrown and it becomes knobby and hard to pick up the fruits.
+Do not use pruning shears to shape and remove parts of the cactus.
+Instead use a pruning saw to cut through stem ribs, like the FELCO 600 Folding Pruning Saw.
+Wear gloves, too!
+This cactus is fairly spiny.

 Overwatering is a common problem you’ll run into, which is completely fixable by you as the gardener!
 It’s either you watering too much, or watering normally into soil that holds on to too much water.